Port Moody 2050: updating our Official Community Plan

 Yes to densification

-by Kevin Woolf , about 1 year ago
+by Kevin Woolf , almost 2 years ago

 We simply cannot continue to ignore the climate crisis with a NIMBY approach to densification.
 The city and the world needs densification to allow for greener carbon strategies to succeed.